-A Steering Committee (3 members include AC Chairman, the CEO and the lead supervisor) and a Working Committee (5 members include the deputy GM, the group FC, subsidiary FC, HR manager and the lead supervisor) were formed to lead the Company's sustainability efforts and are responsible for periodical meetings with the Board in determining sustainability issues in its business decisions.
+A Steering Committee (3 members including AC Chairman, GM and the lead supervisor) and a Working Committee (5 members including deputy GM, group FC, subsidiary FM, HR manager and the lead supervisor) were formed to lead the Company's sustainability efforts and are responsible for periodical meetings with the Board in determining sustainability issues in its business decisions.
 Sustainability and risk management are emphasized in the evaluation of any new orders or investment opportunities.
 The process has identified several material ESG factors for STE and are reflected in our materiality matrix under material considerations.

-Figure 5 Sustainability Working Committee in discussion
+Figure 5 The 2 Meeting Rooms used by the Sustainability Working Committee for discussion